-We recorded net losses of \$2.1 million and \$1.2 million for fiscal years 2013 and 2012, respectively.
-The increase in the net loss is due to the liability and expenses of \$1.5 million that we recorded as a result of the interim ruling in the arbitration action and the other factors described above.
+We recorded net losses of \$1.4 million and \$2.1 million for fiscal years 2014 and 2013, respectively.
+The decrease in net loss for fiscal 2014 was primarily due to our revenue growth, partially offset by the increased selling, general and administrative expenses and other expense identified above.

 The rate of change in the communications industry, driving convergence of media and telecommunications, consolidation of providers and expanded deployment of wireless capabilities have added both opportunity and uncertainty for our clients.
 Consolidation within the sector tends to result in increased consolidation of competitors.
 The supply chain divisions within larger clients, given sector consolidation, also tend to reduce the number of vendors utilized and to negotiate volume programs with select preferred vendors.
 This activity could result in further price reductions, fewer client projects, under-utilization of consultants, reduced operating margins and loss of market share.
 Declines in our revenues can have a significant impact on our financial results.
 Although we have a flexible cost base comprised primarily of employee and related costs, there is a lag in time required to scale the business appropriately if revenues are reduced.
 In addition, our future revenues and operating results may fluctuate from quarter to quarter based on the number, size and scope of projects in which we are engaged, the contractual terms and degree of completion of such projects, any delays incurred in connection with a project, consultant utilization rates, general economic conditions and other factors.